Get started by: Creating a website → | Getting a domain →

 Once you're done with your site and happy with it, you may want to consider making your website an app as well.

 Building a website from scratch can be an exciting journey, but rushing through the process is a common pitfall.
 In an eagerness to go live, many often overlook critical elements, potentially harming their website's performance and user experience.
-Avoid this situation.
-Make sure to dot your Is and cross your Ts before publishing.
+To avoid this situation, make sure to dot your Is and cross your Ts before publishing.
 Here are some key tips to help you out:

-• Take advantage of features like Wix’s “Site Preview” mode, which allows you to view and navigate your site as a user.
+Take advantage of features like Wix’s “Site Preview” mode, which allows you to view and navigate your site as a user.
 This enables you to experience the user journey of navigating your site and flag issues a user might encounter.
-Make sure to test all pages, links and embedded media in addition to spell-checking content.
-Do this on desktop and mobile view.
+Also, you can proofread your site's content and check for spelling and grammar mistakes.
+Clear, flawless text boosts professionalism and credibility, leaving a great impression.

-• Get a fresh pair of eyes to review your work.
-Ask a friend or colleague to take a look at your website and give you notes on initial impressions, user experience, clarity of content and effectiveness of the design.
-This step is imperative as someone less familiar with your content will be a much better barometer for how a new visitor would navigate your website.
+Ask a friend or colleague to take a look at your website and give you notes on their initial impressions, the user experience, clarity of content and effectiveness of your design.
+This step is imperative as someone less familiar with your content will be a much better barometer for how a new visitor would navigate your website than you can be.
+Allow one to two weeks for final tweaks to make sure everything works as it should.

-Once your website is live, you need to let people know about it.
+You also need to let people know about your site.
 You can promote your website through social media, email marketing, guest blogging or outreach marketing.
 Effective promotion ensures that your website reaches the right people and delivers the desired outcomes—whether you’re aiming to increase traffic, engagement or sales.

 Expert tip from Lilach Goldis, social media marketing manager at Wix.com